Skip to main content

 N/A

-Provides stable, secured, redundant, and reliable wired and wireless network services.
-Services are provided in collaboration with Core Technology Services (CTS) as defined by the Service Level Agreement between UND and CTS.
+Provides stable, secure, redundant, and reliable wired and wireless network services.
+Services are provided in collaboration with Boldyn Networks as defined in the contract.

 Contact